I’m dreaming of an anti-colonialist Christmas

 The God who was delivered onto straw isn’t looking for shiny, put-together people whose lives are directed by pat answers, but rather ragtag people who question and doubt and leave room for wonder…showing up as their authentic selves and making space for others to be their authentic and messy selves as well.

 Christmas is anti-colonialist by nature.
 My dream is that when we gather this season we all give ourselves and those around us space to be the hot messes that we are.
 Because I’m pretty sure in the midst of that is where Jesus shows up.

 [i] High recommend on following @nowhitesaviors on social media.

 Rev. Jenny Williams (she/her) is an ordained United Methodist pastor who believes the Church needs to reclaim her prophetic witness by speaking into issues of injustice and walking with people marginalized by Empire.
-Her current attempt to follow Jesus has her focusing on solidarity, not charity, particularly with queer folx and BIPOC.
+She currently serves at the Faith Organizer for the ACLU of WV.
 Read more of Jenny’s work here.